 The Andes Amazon Fund has partnered with NCI to establish and effectively manage over one million acres of protected areas in the Amazon Basin of Peru.

 Beginning in 2007, Blue Moon Fund supported our work in Loreto and Ucayali, Peru in the creation of regional protected areas such as the one million acre Maijuna-Kichwa Reserve.
 They are now part of the Andes Amazon Fund.

-The Tinker Foundation has supported our watershed programs in Ecuador since 2011, helping us protect 200,000 acres of tropical Andes and the water supply for one million people.
-In 2016, the Tinker Foundation awarded NCI a three year grant to further expand our watershed program and launch the first water school in Ecuador.
+The Tinker Foundation supports our watershed programs in Ecuador.
+The Foundation has helped us protect more than 200,000 acres of tropical Andes and the water supply for one million people.
+In 2016, the Foundation awarded NCI a grant to expand our watershed program and launch Ecuador's first water school.

 World Land Trust is a critical funder in land purchases that have been necessary in Ecuador, and most recently Peru, to link vital conservation lands of the tropical Andes and Amazon forests.

 The Stiefel Behner Charitable Fund has generously supported our ongoing work in Ecuador as well as our expansion into Bolivia and Colombia.

 The Moxie Foundation's support has been integral to our expansion throughout Ecuador's Andean corridor - a global biodiversity hotspot - where we have protected nearly 350,000 acres of tropical forests and water resources to date.